Mosamorphing/WTF-React/11_Data Fetching/readme.md

 ---

-Typically, the data rendered on the frontend to users are gotten from the database somewhere, but because users cannot directly access the database, the data are then sent over the wire from various endpoints that have been provided on the backend.
-In Javascript, we use the FETCH API to make these requests.
+Typically, the data displayed to users on the frontend comes from a backend database.
+Since users can't access the database directly, data is transmitted via endpoints provided by the backend.
+In JavaScript, we use the Fetch API to make these requests.

-## What is the fetch API?
+## What is the Fetch API?

 The Fetch API is a modern interface for making HTTP requests in web browsers.
-It provides a more powerful and flexible way to send and receive data compared to older methods like XMLHttpRequest.
-This API allows us to easily make network requests, handle responses, and deal with data in various formats The fetch API is in-built and therefore natively supported in modern browsers without the need for any external library.
-Meaning that we can, using just the fetch API, get our data without having to rely on external libraries such as axios.
-The Fetch API is commonly used for interacting with RESTful APIs, retrieving resources, and sending data to servers.
+It offers a more robust and flexible method for sending and receiving data compared to older approaches like XMLHttpRequest.
+The Fetch API simplifies making network requests, handling responses, and processing data in different formats.
+It is built into modern browsers, so you don’t need any additional libraries to use it.
+This means you can fetch data using the Fetch API without relying on external libraries like Axios.
+It's commonly used for interacting with RESTful APIs, retrieving resources, and sending data to servers.

-Fetch uses Promises, making it easier to handle asynchronous operations and chain multiple requests.
-It is also worthy of note that the syntax is quite easy and straightforward.
+The Fetch API uses Promises, which makes it easier to manage asynchronous operations and chain multiple requests together.
+Its syntax is straightforward and user-friendly.

-Let's take a look at a basic example of how the fetch API's syntax in use.
+Here's a basic example of how to use the Fetch API:

 ```javascript
 fetch("https://jsonplaceholder.typicode.com/posts")